-"Excess inclusions" may not be offset by unrelated losses or loss carryforwards of a Residual Owner.
 A Residual Owner's excess inclusion is treated as unrelated business taxable income for an organization subject to the tax on unrelated business income.
 In addition, under Treasury regulations yet to be issued, if a real estate investment trust, regulated investment company or certain other pass-through entities are Residual Owners, a portion of distributions made by such entities would constitute excess inclusions.
-The Service has stated that this rule is applicable even in the absence of regulations.
 Moreover, for purposes of computing alternative minimum tax for taxpayers other than thrift institutions, taxable income is determined without regard to the rule for excess inclusions, and the alternative minimum taxable income of any such Residual Owner is not less than such Residual Owner's excess inclusion for the year, effective for all taxable years beginning after December 31, 1986, unless the Residual Owner elects application only to taxable years beginning after August 20, 1996.